Stem Cells: What Are They and 8 Ways to Activate Them

 Reasons For Using Stem Cell Therapy

 As you’ve learned, SCT can help to lower inflammation and modulate the immune system.
-It can help your body’s damaged and disease tissue to repair and regenerate.
+It can help your body’s damaged and diseased tissue to repair and regenerate.
 It basically empowers your body to repair itself and allow a better quality of life.

 Researchers believe that in theory there is no limit on what diseases may be treated with stem cells.
 SCT shows great potential for the treatment of certain cancers and blood-related disorders, such as leukemia, neuroblastoma, lymphoma, and multiple myeloma, a variety of autoimmune conditions and digestive health issues, such as Crohn’s disease, irritable bowel syndrome, MS, and lupus, neurodegenerative issues, such as Alzheimer’s and Parkison’s disease, spinal cord injury, COPD, heart disease, diabetes, tooth regrowth, blindness and vision impairment, arthritis, musculoskeletal issues, and more.
 It may have potential in veterinary medicine as well in bone, tendon, joint, muscle, and neurodegenerative repair.

 At this point, the FDA has only approved certain blood-forming stem cells (hematopoietic progenitor cells) derived from cord blood for certain health issues.
-However, research is on-going and we are likely going to see many advancements in stem cell therapy and research in the upcoming years (10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22).
+However, research is ongoing and we are likely going to see many advancements in stem cell therapy and research in the upcoming years (10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22).

 8 Ways to Naturally Activate Stem Cells